MOHAMEDZAYEDSCU/OBSIDIAN/CATReloaded/LV1/Git&Github.md

 >>	- for telling the size of the hashed val
 >>- `git cat-file -p $hashed_val`
 >>	- for Showing the content of the hashed val
 >---
+>- `git init`
+>	- for initializing your local folder as a git repo.
+>	- need to use clone with the token and username with it.
+>---
+>- `git restore`
+>	- to restore your files to the last state from the staging area. before adding them to the index(staging area).
+>	- if you use `git add .`, the `git restore` won't work.
+>		- so you use `git restore --staged filename` first
+>			- to restore the last version from the online repo in the staging area.
+>			- then `git restore filename` to unchange modifications
+>	-
+>---
 >-